 The Power of Habit – February 23: In this course you will learn how habits are created and how to replace undesirable habits with productive ones.
 You will learn how to spot your habit loop, turn bad days into good data, and create habits that get the results you want.

-Do you admire a colleague’s ability to patiently manage a project during periods of rapid change?
+Do you admire a colleague’s ability to patiently manage a project during periods of change?
 Or maybe you have a co-worker with a talent for staying on task and engaging team members during hybrid meetings?
 Many of the qualities you appreciate in others are skills that anyone can develop with proper coaching through mentorship.

 Whether you’re looking for a mentor or you’d like to become one, the following articles written by Senior HR Professional Kathie Elliott can help you get started: